Bowhza/H2M-Launcher/README.md

 > **If you and others can connect to the server in game, but it does not show up, please report the concrete case!**

-> **If you encounter any issues not addressed here, please create an issue so it can be resolved and added to the FAQ if needed.**

-For other information and questions can be found at this **[Discord Thread](https://discord.com/channels/1272500523010097202/1275315609911169056)**.

 ### 5. Saving to clipboard failed
 <img src="./Images/ErrorOpenClipboardFailed.png">